 Cedar - Botanical description

 The best-known species are the Cedar of Lebanon, the Cedar of the Himalayas of the Cedar of the Atlas.
-The tree can be of different colors.
+The tree can be of different colours.
 There are numerous green species, but also blue or red ones.
 The tree was introduced in Europe to reforest several areas, in particular the Pyrenees.
-The cedar has a tight pyramid shape when it is young.
-Its top flattens out and its branches spread out, which gives the impression of separate floors.
-Its beautiful persistent foliage is made of short needles in rosettes.
-The cones, that are grey or brown depending on the species, mature over 2 or 3 years and drop progressively from the tree.

 Cedar - Species requirements